Copyright © 2013 Mojgan Seraji

 Uppsala Persian Dependency Treebank: UPDT

 Uppsala Persian Dependency Treebank (UPDT) (Seraji, 2015)1 is a dependency-based syntactically annotated corpus.
-The treebank consists of 6000 sentences (151,671 tokens) of written text in CoNLL-format which has been developed through a bootstrapping procedure involving the open source data-driven dependency parser MaltParser (Nivre et al., 2006), and manual validation of the annotation.
+The treebank consists of 6000 sentences (151,671 tokens) of written text in CoNLL-format and is developed through a bootstrapping procedure involving the open source data-driven dependency parser MaltParser (Nivre et al., 2006), and manual validation of the annotation.
 The treebank was released in 2013.

-The treebank data is extracted from the open source, validated Uppsala Persian Corpus (UPC) created from on-line material containing newspaper articles and common text on various topics (e.g. culture, technology, fiction, and art).
-The corpus is annotated with part-of-speech tags.
+The treebank data is extracted from the open source, validated Uppsala Persian Corpus (UPC) (Seraji, 2015, Chapter 3, pp. 68-81) created from on-line material containing newspaper articles and common text on various topics (e.g. culture, technology, fiction, and art).
+The corpus is annotated with 31 part-of-speech tags.

 The treebank annotation scheme is based on Stanford Typed Dependencies (de Marneffe et al., 2006; de Marneffe and Manning, 2008).
 The entire dependency relations used in the annotation including an extensive guidelines for sentence segmentation, tokenization, and morphological annotation are described in detail in Seraji (2015) ; for the treebank section see Chapter 5, pp. 97-146, and for the section related to the sentence segmentation, tokenization, and morphological annotation see Chapter 3, pp. 68-81.